 Reef 28 in Playa del Carmen combines the best of a beach vacation, it’s one block from Mamita’s beach, and a city break, it’s one block from 5th Avenue, into a cosmopolitan adult-only getaway.
-This all-suite property features chic accommodations, a relaxing spa, a rooftop bar with ocean view, and a casually sophisticated ambiance.
+This adult-only all-suite property features chic accommodations, a relaxing spa, a rooftop bar with ocean view, and a casually sophisticated ambiance.

 A sister property to the Reef Playacar, Reef 28 is also an all-inclusive resort, although it doesn’t feel like one because of its city location.
 Unlike a resort location, the restaurants, spa, and property is open and available to non-guests.
 Look up and down the street and the property blends in, just like every other hotel in the area, and non-guests can stop off for a drink, meals, or spa treatment.
 I think this ups the expectations of service and quality of restaurants, a plus for guests, but there can be a few moments of confusion.

 The lobby is bright and welcoming with a front desk just steps from the sidewalk.
 A lobby bar serves up a welcome glass of champagne to guests as they check in, and chances are you’ll stop by here for a nightcap as you’re returning from a night out in Playa.

 The concierge as guest service desks can be found to the side of the lobby and we stopped by often for information and to arrange transportation.
 Staff is available to help you plan day trip excursions as well as visits to the other Reef properties where you have full privileges.